dfong0530/YT_ML_Dislike_Predictor/readme.md

 ### Disclaimer :warning:

-There is a small bug when using the Google Chrome Extension.

 After downloading the extension and navigating to a youtube video, you need to refresh the page before envoking the extension.